 If, on the other hand, you have a spot to be bleached out, you can apply regular bleach to the spot, which has been made wet, with a Q-tip and repeat until the spot disappears.

 Those selections of various colored threads you can get with mending kits are very handy.
 More often than not, using the right color of thread will help to make your mending blend into the background.

 I have found that iron-on patches can be very useful for mending and they come in all sorts of colors.
 Always round the corners of the iron-on patch, so they won't peel off.

 Use the ribbed part of socks as replacement cuffs on jackets, rather than purchasing new ones from the fabric store.
 By Syd

 My husband works in an office environment and wears long-sleeved shirts every day.
 When the cuffs start getting frayed, but the rest of the shirt is still fine I make a short-sleeved shirt by cutting off the bottom part of the sleeve and hemming it up on my sewing machine.
-By Betty

 Repairing Clothing from Thrift Shops.
 Often clothes at thrift shops end up there just because they need some tweaking.
 Got a lovely pair of GAP capris - but there as a knot of sorts where the stretchy material of the waistband met the front seam.